|

 Late 1940s Dee & Cee, Canada made

-Campbell Kids dolls of composition, cloth.
+Campbell Kids dolls of composition and cloth.

 1950s Ideal made Campbell Kids dolls of